sneha-dq/sneha-dq.github.io/README.md

 Welcome to *The Data Conundrum!* — a blog dedicated to exploring the evolving world of **DataOps**, **Data Quality Engineering**, and **automated frameworks** that enable scalable, resilient, and high-trust data systems.

-Created and maintained by [Sneha Shrivastav](https://www.linkedin.com/in/snehashrivastav), a seasoned IT professional with nearly two decades of experience helping global investment banking clients solve complex data quality challenges.
+Created and maintained by [Sneha Shrivastav](https://www.linkedin.com/in/snehashrivastav), a seasoned IT professional with nearly decades of experience helping global investment banking clients solve complex data quality challenges.

 ---